EvolutionaryNeuralCodingLab/reptiLearn/docs/getting_started.md

 }
 ```

-After restarting ReptiLearn it should use the new broker configuration.
+After restarting ReptiLearn it should now use the new broker configuration.